chrdoe/chrdoe.github.io/_pages/cv.md

 I have reviewed articles, books, and applications for: Studies in Linguistics, NUSA, The endangered languages documentation project (ELDP), International Journal of Bilingualism, Pacific Linguistics - deGruyter, Language Science Press, Open Linguistics.

-I have examined and co-supervised theses at the following institutions: Australian National University, University of New England, Universität Regensburg, Sorbonne.
+I have examined and co-supervised theses at the following institutions: Australian National University, University of New England, Universität Regensburg, Université Sorbonne Nouvelle Paris 3, University of Newcastle (Australia).

 Conference organization
 ====